Meet Your New Finance Intern: GPT-4

 Don't have an account?
 Sign up!

-Jeff Gonzalez 11 months ago
+Jeff Gonzalez over 1 year ago

 It isn't a reasoning engine.
 The human is the reasoning engine, and the human is using GPT-4 to have a dialectical thinking process.
 Why do y'all get this so wrong?